 For example, let’s say you get into an accident causing bodily injury with losses of $100,000.
 If the other driver only carries the $25,000 required by law, you need to cover the difference.
 If you’ve purchased sufficient UIM coverage, your insurance company will provide the rest of the $75,000.

-What To Do If You’re Injured By An Uninsured/Underinsured Motorist in an Accident
+What To Do If You’re Injured By An Uninsured/Underinsured Motorist in a Chicago Accident

 The first step you should take after any automobile accident, especially one in which the driver has no or has insufficient insurance coverage, is to seek medical attention.
 Even if you think your injuries are minor or that you don’t have any injuries, let a medical doctor make that determination.
 Insurance companies, including your own, are always on the lookout for reasons to deny coverage or minimize payouts.
 If you wait too long to get medical attention and a problem arises (or worsens) later, your insurance company may argue that an intervening cause is to blame.
 Or the company might say that your delay made the situation worse.